Who we are

-Bristol ADHD has a specialist team of doctors, psychologists and nurses who work exclusively with adults who have ADHD.
-We receive referrals from many health professionals in the south west and beyond.
+Bristol ADHD has a specialist team of doctors, psychologists, occupational therapist and nurses who work exclusively with adults who have ADHD.
+We receive referrals from many health professionals in the following areas:

 We can reassess and continue treatment of people who have a diagnosis of ADHD from childhood, and we also assess adults who have never had a diagnosis made.

 To find out about attention deficit hyperactivity disorder and support groups click here to go to our advice pages.

 ADHD is quite a new diagnosis, with a lot of debate, even among professionals.
 Because of this, people think or get told that they have ADHD, when they don't.
 Equally often, it may be missed by professionals, including mental health professionals.
 There is a lot of information, advice and testing online and elsewhere, which may be misleading or wrong.